Buy or sell a vehicle (transfer ownership)

 - Register and title a vehicle or trailer (including transfer a registration to another vehicle you own)

 - Register a snowmobile, boat or ATV

-You must register the vehicle at a DMV office.
-You cannot do this over the phone, online, or by mail.
+You must register the vehicle at a DMV office or by mail.
+You cannot do this over the phone, or online.

 You cannot change the name on the vehicle registration or the title certificate to the name of another person.
 You must transfer the ownership of the vehicle.

 You can check the National Insurance Crime Bureau database to see if a vehicle is flood damaged.
 You will need the Vehicle Identification Number (VIN).